idaholab/moose/python/doc/content/python/testers/Exodiff.md

 In the example below, the tolerances are adjusted for local comparisons of field variables, both nodal and elemental.
 The relative error criteria is set to `1e-6` and the absolute error criteria is strongly tightened by setting it to `0`.
-These modifications apply to variable `u` and `distance`, and any variable that is **not** listed in the comparison file is not compared.
+These modifications apply to variable `u` and `distance`, and any variable that is +not+ listed in the comparison file is not compared.
 The time step and nodal coordinates tolerances are also modified to `1e-6`.

 !listing geomsearch/quadrature_nearest_node_locator/qnnl_ad.cmp